Download one of our supply chain, EUDR, CSRD/VSME & ESG compliance guides now Learn more →

 The C-codes relate to the declaration on the fulfillment of due diligence obligations

-However, when products covered by the EUDR are imported or exported, it is not immediately possible to determine whether or not they are covered by a due diligence declaration on the basis of the existing TARIC alone.
+However, when products covered by the EUDR are imported or exported, it is not immediately possible to determine whether or not they are covered by a due diligence declaration using the existing TARIC alone.
+For this reason, the EU Commission has published new TARICs in connection with the EUDR, which enable customs to quickly identify whether a relevant product meets the requirements of the EUDR or not.

-For this reason, the EU Commission has published new TARIC codes in connection with the EUDR, which enable customs to quickly identify whether a relevant product meets the requirements of the EUDR or not: the TARIC document code C716 is important.
+The TARIC document code C716 is important.
 This indicates that a due diligence declaration is available and that the product may be put into circulation.
-In practice, this means that if a due diligence declaration is available for the goods in question, the TARIC code C716 must be indicated on the customs declaration in addition to the full customs tariff number from the date of application of the regulation.
+In practice, this means that if a due diligence declaration is available for the goods in question, the TARIC code C716 must also be indicated on the customs declaration in addition to the full customs tariff number from the date of application of the regulation.
 When creating the customs declaration, specific entry fields are provided for each of this information, including any additional information such as the description of the goods.

 Furthermore, a new TARIC code C717 is introduced, which is relevant for SME market participants that are exempt from due diligence under Article 4(8) EUDR.
 In other words, affected SMEs do not have to assume due diligence obligations for already declared relevant products that already comply with the due diligence obligation and for which a due diligence declaration is available.
 This code must be provided to customs if companies are not required to carry out due diligence on products that are already subject to declaration and for which a due diligence declaration is available.
 C717 serves as a reference number for the previously submitted due diligence declaration.